Aircoookie/WLED/usermods/usermod_v2_auto_save/readme.md

 happens, but it will wait for SETTINGS_SETTLE_MS milliseconds "settle" period in case there are other changes.

+It will additionally load preset AUTOSAVE_PRESET_NUM at startup.
+The reasoning for this is the brightness isn't set with the preset that is auto-loaded at startup by WLED instead it sets to default brightness level.
+I'd prefer to use the brightness frmo the preset.

 Functionality is enhanced when paired with the
 Four Line Display Usermod.